bogdan-veliscu/django-book/memory-bank/active-context.md

   - No cache invalidation strategy for modified resources
   - Cache time is fixed at 5 minutes (300 seconds) for all resources
   - The middleware doesn't properly handle coroutines in async context, causing 500 errors
+  - The middleware was trying to access database in async context without using sync_to_async

 ## Recent Changes
 1. **Database Query Optimization**: